Featured Shark Tank Post

 With such a cool invention that really doesn't need some sort of gimmick to sell this product, it's hard not to notice how much emphasis is put on the "Feed The World" part of the mission belt.
 It actually took a fair amount of time just to find out how much they donate to this cause and what organizations they support.
 From what I gather they use $1 from every $35 mission belt sold to support the world hunger cause.

 On a positive note, I also found they do not give the money to a food charity (as far as I can tell) but in a form of $25 micro loans to people all around the world using Kiva.com.

-I have never heard of Kiva.com before but it is a very good idea and one that will help your donation dollars keep producing more dollars as the micro loans are paid back.
-This, in theory, will keep generating more new dollars that will help that many more people in the future as long as the loans are paid back.
+I never heard of Kiva.com before but it's a very good idea and one that will help your donation dollars keep producing more dollars as the micro loans are paid back.
+This, in theory, will keep generating new money that'll help that many more people in the future when the loans are paid back.

 The actual name "Mission Belt" may pose a problem especially if it is reveled how much of the proceeds are actually going to fund the actual mission.
 Kevin O'Leary may not mind because he doesn't like to give anything away when it comes to business.
 But Mark Cuban most likely will see right through this.
 Mark might like the product and he may even like the presentation but he does not like what he calls gimmicks.
 Could the Mission Belt fall within this category with a slogan like "Buy A Belt - Feed A family" when only a small fraction of the proceeds go towards the mission?